siraben/ti84-forth/README.md

         REPL when needed.
 - [ ] REPL
   - [x] Basic Read/Eval/Print/Loop
-  - [ ] Allowing more than one word at a time input
+  - [x] Allowing more than one word at a time input
+  - [ ] Respect hidden flag to avoid infinite looping
   - [ ] Reading numbers (support for 0-10 inclusive hardcoded, but not
         a general algorithm)
+- [ ] Document Forth words